Archimedean solid

 The Archimedean solids.
 Two of them are chiral, with both forms shown, making 15 models in all.

-The Archimedean solids are a set of thirteen convex polyhedra whose faces are regular polygons and are vertex-transitive, although they are not face-transitive.
+The Archimedean solids are a set of thirteen convex polyhedra whose faces are regular polygons and are vertex-transitive, although they are not face-transitive and are generally not edge-transitive.
 The solids were named after Archimedes, although he did not claim credit for them.
 They belong to the class of uniform polyhedra, the polyhedra with regular faces and symmetric vertices.
 Some Archimedean solids were portrayed in the works of artists and mathematicians during the Renaissance.

 The elongated square gyrobicupola or ' is an extra polyhedron with regular faces and congruent vertices.
 Still, it is not generally counted as an Archimedean solid because it is not vertex-transitive.

 The solids

 The Archimedean solids have a single vertex configuration and highly symmetric properties.
 A vertex configuration indicates which regular polygons meet at each vertex.
 For instance, the configuration $3 \cdot 5 \cdot 3 \cdot 5$ indicates a polyhedron in which each vertex is met by alternating two triangles and two pentagons.
 Highly symmetric properties in this case mean the symmetry group of each solid was derived from the Platonic solids, resulting from their construction.
 Some sources say the Archimedean solids are synonymous with the semiregular polyhedron.
-Yet, the definition of a semiregular polyhedron may also include the infinite prisms and antiprisms, including the elongated square gyrobicupola.
+Yet, the definition of a semiregular polyhedron may also include the infinite families of prisms and antiprisms, including the elongated square gyrobicupola.

 The skeleton of Archimedean solids can be drawn in a graph, named Archimedean graph.
 Such graphs are regular, polyhedral (and therefore by necessity also 3-vertex-connected planar graphs), and also Hamiltonian graphs.